Thomas Doty – Storyteller

 "A cultural treasure." – "A master of his art."

-Thomas Doty has been performing and teaching native stories and storytelling for over 35 years.
-He spent a couple of decades as a master teacher in the Arts in Education program, where he was known for creating innovative, hands-on activities.
+Since 1981, Thomas Doty has been performing and teaching native stories and storytelling.
+He spent a couple of decades as a master teacher in the Arts in Education program, where he was known for creating actively innovative experiences for his students.
 Today, he continues discovering new ways to explore and communicate the depths of his art.

 Workshops are great for actors in community and professional theatres, for storytellers, for K-12 students, for college and university students, for park rangers and public speakers ... for folks who wish to hone their skills and learn to connect deeply with their audience.

 Workshops and performances are combined to create residencies that last from a few days to several weeks.
 Thomas Doty has been Storyteller in Residence in communities throughout the West, including schools and universities, museums, and theatres....
-For two decades, Thomas Doty was a Master Teacher in the Arts in Education program.
 Residencies include staff in-services where Doty teaches the teachers, and offers ideas for follow-up activities.

 There are no limits within the heart of the ancient tradition of storytelling.
 Contact Thomas Doty to discuss the possibilities!